Lateralus138/UniSym-Send/README.md

 ![UI](./images/ui.png)

-- Enter either a hexadcimal value or the Unicode symbol in the corresponnding control:
+- Enter either a hexadcimal value or the Unicode symbol in the corresponding control:

 ![UI Where](./images/ui_where.png)